input-output-hk/peras-design/docs/reports/tech-report-1.md

   }
 ```

-Combined, these types allow a node to track the information it has sent or received from downstream or upstream peers, to eliminate recomputing chain weights, to avoid asking multiple peers for the same information, and to record its and its peers' preferred chain, votes, and certificates.
+Combined, these types allow a node to track the information it has sent or received from downstream or upstream peers, to eliminate recomputing chain weights, to avoid asking multiple peers for the same information, and to record its and its peers' preferred chains, votes, and certificates.

 #### Observability